Igris1mp/Nova-Proxy/README.md

 ---

-## 📖 What is Nova Proxy?
+## 📖 What is IGRIS M.P?

-Nova Proxy is a **personal, all-in-one censorship-circumvention proxy** that runs entirely on Cloudflare Workers — the **free tier**.
+IGRIS M.P is a **personal, all-in-one censorship-circumvention proxy** that runs entirely on Cloudflare Workers — the **free tier**.
 It combines a powerful proxy (VLESS, Trojan, Shadowsocks over WebSocket/gRPC/XHTTP) with a **full bilingual admin dashboard**, all in a single deployable Worker.

 **What makes Nova different:**
 - ⚡ **Zero infrastructure** — no VPS, no domain needed to start